 Seeking Safety Coping Skills

-The primary focus of Seeking Safety therapy is to increase safe coping skills.
-Coping skills are the behaviors a person engages in, in order to tolerate discomfort, pain, anxiety, depression, etc. Many individuals who have experienced traumatic life events have responded to their discomfort in unsafe ways such as abusing substances, engaging in unsafe physical self-harming behavior or engaging in unsafe relationships.
-Seeking Safety therapy introduces new options to begin to tolerate the discomfort and begin thinking about ways to begin to distance oneself, in a healthy way, from the discomfort.
+The primary focus of a seeking safety therapy program in San Diego is to increase safe coping skills.
+Coping skills are the behaviors a person engages in, in order to tolerate discomfort, pain, anxiety, depression, etc. Many individuals who have experienced traumatic life events have responded to their discomfort in unsafe ways, such as abusing substances, engaging in unsafe physical self-harming behavior, or engaging in unsafe relationships.
+A seeking safety therapy program introduces new options to begin to tolerate the discomfort and begin thinking about ways to distance oneself in a healthy way from the discomfort.

 PTSD and Substance Abuse